 The historical Kyoto Protocol base year was set at 1990.
 The arithmetic was a no-brainer.

 By insisting land use emissions be included in the calculation, Australia’s total greenhouse gas emissions could be miraculously reduced by doing diddly-squat and pave the way for the big polluters to increase theirs.
-Emissions from fossil fuels rose by 35 per cent in the four years from 1990 to the federal election in 2004.
+Emissions from fossil fuels rose by 35 per cent in the fourteen years from 1990 to the federal election in 2004.

 Since then, even the Newman government’s overturning of Beatty’s ban on large-scale clearing has made little impact on the massive stockpile of credits from 1991.